Danny-Dasilva/Google_Coral_Flask/README.md

 `numImages` returns the number of examples for the teacheable machine

-`Class` returns the class of the model \
+`Class` returns the class of the model

 `Score` returns the percentage accuracy the model believes the class to be

-## e.g
+### e.g
 `teacheable` returns 'One', 'Two', 'Three', or 'Four'

 `classify` returns 'ping-pong ball' or 'spatula'

 `detect` returns bounding box

-any of the posenet models returns a posenet object
+You can modify `my_function` and add your own python operations

 ## Args

 All normal arguments that each model takes can be applied as long as the right class is being used

-eg. 'python 3 test.py --model /path to my example model'
+eg. 'python 3 test.py --model /<path to my example model>'

-gif of custom object detection model

 ## Flask stuff